Bladder stones - Symptoms of bladder stones

 NHS Choices Medical Reference

-In some cases, bladder stones do not cause any symptoms because they are often small enough to be passed out of the bladder during urination.
+In some cases, bladder stones do not cause any symptoms.
+This is because they can be small enough to be passed out of the bladder when a person urinates.

-However, most people with bladder stones do experience symptoms because the stones either irritate the wall of the bladder or block the normal flow of urine out of the bladder.
+However, most people with bladder stones do experience symptoms because the stones either irritate the wall of the bladder or block the normal flow of urine from the bladder.

-- pain in the penis and scrotum (in men)
+- in men, pain in the penis, scrotum and lower abdomen

 - blood in your urine